 Can you get principal protection and investment growth?
-That’s what index annuities promise.
-But despite their popularity, this complex investment product doesn’t always deliver.
+That's what indexed annuities promise.
+But despite their popularity, this complex investment product doesn't always deliver.
 So, it is important to know exactly what you are buying before taking the plunge—and to consider the alternatives.

 What is an indexed annuity?